hurdad/qfs-mapred/README.md

 Components
 -------
-Qfs – Quantcast File System : Distributed, fault tolerant file system based on GFS, written in C++.
+QFS – Quantcast File System : Distributed, fault tolerant file system based on GFS, written in C++.
 Swap out replacement for Hadoop's HDFS.

 Gearman – Job queue framework used to send generic task to workers.
 Simple framework for forking application code to other computers.